modem-works/dream-recorder/README.md

-# Dream Recorder
+## Dream Recorder

-Dream Recorder is an application designed to run on a Raspberry Pi 5, allowing you to record and visualize your dreams.
+Dream Recorder is an application designed to run on a Raspberry Pi 5, allowing you to record and review your dreams with simple touch interactions.

 ## Setup